alexei-osipov/signalFilterTest/README.md

 # Signal Filter Test Assignment

 External system generates signals at random intervals.
-You need to implement Java filter that accepts at most N signals per minute.
+You need to implement Java filter that accepts at most N signals per minute (at any time).

 Filter must implement the following interface:
 ```java